 The third line of defence consists of the internal audit function, which is responsible for providing independent review and assurance of the effectiveness of the systems and controls established by the first and second lines.
-As a third line of defence, the Internal Audit function provides assurance to the London Executive Committee, the Audit Committee and the Boards of Directors on the adequacy of the internal controls, risk management and governance processes, in particular when these are affected by material changes to the Group's risk environment.
+As a third line of defence, the Internal Audit function provides assurance to the London CEOs' Committee, the Audit and Risk Committee and the TLG Board on the adequacy of the internal controls, risk management and governance processes, in particular when these are affected by material changes to the Group's risk environment.

-The internal audit function for London is outsourced to PWC.
+The internal audit function for London is outsourced to PwC.
 On an annual basis, Internal Audit prepares an audit programme.
 The programme is developed working closely with the local and Group control functions, and the external auditors.
-The programme is approved by the London and Group Audit Committee.
-Internal Audit provides regular update reports to the Audit Committees and the Board focusing on key findings and their resolution.
+The programme is approved by the Audit and Risk Committee.
+Internal Audit provides regular update reports to the Audit and Risk Committee focusing on key findings and their resolution.